 Perhaps the most sought after aspect of a Cayman holiday is the phenomenal scuba diving and snorkelling that can be had off the island.
 Wherever you are on the coast, you either have a reef on your doorstep, or there’s one guaranteed to be close at hand.
 You needn’t even get on a boat for the experience, particularly for snorkellers.
 For this reason, the Cayman Islands are considered the best snorkelling destination in the whole of the Caribbean; no small feat.
 Along Seven Mile Beach alone lie some of the highlights, including Governor’s Reef and Cemetery Reef, my personal favourite.

 There is no shortage of accommodation along the length of Seven Mile Beach either, ranging in price and luxury.
-These include the Sunshine Suites Cayman Islands, located within easy reach of basic amenities and the 18 hole North Sound golf course, and the Westin Grand Cayman Seven Mile Beach Resort, a 5 star option offering tonnes of activities and excursions, as well as utterly luxurious accommodation.
+One of our favourites is Westin Grand Cayman Seven Mile Beach Resort, a 5 star option offering tonnes of activities and excursions, as well as utterly luxurious accommodation.

 Potential excursions are highly varied with no shortage of highlights.
 If you have room for a 102nd stop on your Bucket List then Stingray City is an absolute must do.
 By catching an hour long comfortable boat from a number of operators, you will be taken to a sandbar that for years has been occupied by hundreds of Stingrays.
 Alarm bells may ring when you recall what happened to Steve Irwin, but the rays are far more interested in the food they are being presented with by those who feel brave enough.
 This is the ultimate snorkelling experience suitable for people of all ages.
 A recommended tour would be with Captain Marvin; I’ve used the tour twice and have had a completely satisfying and eye-opening experience on both occasions.
 They even stop for a quick snorkel at an offshore reef on the way back if you aren’t too tired!